 So far Tirthan Valley has managed to escape big herds of tourists, weekend travellers from nearby towns or big cities and backpacker crowds.
 The valley does attract a decent number of tourists – some of them in search of a peaceful gateway or for Himalayan adventure travel.
-The valley is in the vicinity of the Great Himalayan National Park and not too far from Jalori Pass (3120 meters high, connects Shimla
+The valley is in the vicinity of the Great Himalayan National Park and not too far from Jalori Pass (3120 meters high, connects Shimla to Kullu).

 The main attraction of the place is its yet-untouched, pristine and bottle-green-and-electric-blue natural beauty.
 River Tirthan originates in the Great Himalayan National Park and meets with River Parvati at Larji near Banjar (also a popular angling spot).
 Parvati meets with River Beas at Bhuntar.
 There are other such rivers in the area with splendid rapids and small waterfalls.

 In the first two trips, I stayed in a camp in Village Bhiyar where I thought I could just touch snow-capped mountains by stretching my not-too-long arms.
 On my very first visit – in March 2012, on the day of Holi – we saw dream-and-fairy-tale like, Himalayan cotton ball-ish snowfall.

 The first time was spent relaxing and doing a bit of tour.
 In the second trip - in May 2012 - a friend and I walked around, up and down a few hills and through pine forests, crossed small waterfalls, talked to villagers and saw the places in and around the camp.